arcdocs/arcdocs.github.io/book/getting_started/logon.md

 <iframe src="https://mymedia.leeds.ac.uk/Mediasite/Play/7c25b8af4c7f43f7898efeba0ec6dd311d" width="100%" height="300" frameborder="0" marginwidth="0" marginheight="0" scrolling="auto" allowfullscreen="allowfullscreen" style="display:block;"> </iframe>

 Once you've got MobaXTerm on your computer you're ready to learn about how to connect to the HPC systems.
 Next you'll need to read more about [Connecting on campus](./logon/logon-campus.html#connecting-from-windows) or [Connecting from off campus](./logon/logon-off-campus.html#connecting-from-windows) depending on your circumstances.

+## Multiple login nodes

+There are two login nodes on each HPC, login1 and login2.
+They are identical to each other, and identical to the normal node specification within the HPC clusters.
+When you typically login via any of the suggested methods, you'll be assigned one or the other, and since they are functionally equivalent you don't normally mind which you're given.
+If you do need a specific node, you can choose to target a specific login node, e.g. `login1.arc4.leeds.ac.uk`.

+By having two login nodes, we're able to apply updates, and fix issues without having to block access to the login nodes, and also provide additional capacity for interactive development work.